filecoin-project/FIPs/FIPS/fip-00XX.md

 From a product perspective, we see strong support for a network more aligned with longer-term stable storage.
 We recognize that this proposal may not align with a small fraction of SP’s who exclusively prefer shorter commitments to the network, but contend that from an ecosystem perspective, this policy on aggregate makes most participants better off.
 Note, regular deals can still be accepted for less than sector duration, so there should be minimal loss to flexibility for onboarding clients.

-For smaller SP’s, introducing this policy could help improve their competitiveness and ability to capture network block rewards, Under this proposal, returns on tokens put up as collateral scale linearly for all SP’s (regardless of size), whereas only larger ones are able to take advantage of economies of scale for hardware.
+For smaller SP’s, introducing this policy could help improve their competitiveness and ability to capture network block rewards.
+Under this proposal, returns on tokens put up as collateral scale linearly for all SP’s (regardless of size), whereas only larger ones are able to take advantage of economies of scale for hardware.
 This proposal could benefit smaller SP’s because they can still get rewards boost/multipliers without prohibitively expensive hardware costs, and termination risks associated with FIL+ data.

 ## Implementation
 See Specifiation Section